 “Power tends to corrupt, and absolute power corrupts absolutely.
 Great men are almost always bad men.”
-As depressing as they may be, these words of British historian Lord Acton from over 100 years ago are tempting to believe, given the recent falls from grace of leaders at home and abroad.
-Regrettably, reports of criminal and/or sexual misconduct are all too commonplace and can have far-reaching impact.
-First, there’s the humiliation of spouses and children with their lives upended under the spotlight’s glare.
-And long after the handcuffing and apologies, a cloud of betrayal and distrust can hang over the public.
+As depressing as they may be, these words of British historian Lord Acton from more than 100 years ago are often accurate.
+Regrettably, reports of criminal and/or sexual misconduct are all too commonplace.
+And even after the handcuffing and apologies, a cloud of distrust can hang over the public.

-Perhaps that was the scene in ancient Israel, when word got out about King David’s dishonorable actions.
-One can imagine the citizenry’s shock at learning that their beloved leader – heroic warrior, brilliant statesman, and “sweet psalmist of Israel” – had committed adultery with the beautiful wife of a soldier in his army, and had murderously sent her husband into the front line of battle, where he was killed.
+Perhaps that was the scene in ancient Israel, when word got out that King David – beloved leader, heroic warrior, and “sweet psalmist of Israel” (II Samuel 23:1) – had committed adultery and intentionally sent the woman’s husband into the front line of battle so that he would be killed.
 Learning of this shocking news, David’s subjects might have felt his reformation a futile hope.

 Fortunately, someone felt otherwise.
-According to Scripture, the prophet Nathan was sent by God to restore his king’s sense of justice.
-He told him a parable about a rich man with many sheep of his own, who took the single, beloved lamb owned by a poor man and killed it for a feast.
-Angry at hearing of such wickedness, David was even more anguished to learn that the morality tale was aimed at himself.
-Then his integrity came to light.
-Not denying his guilt, justifying his actions, or shifting the blame, David simply confessed, “I have sinned against the Lord” (II Sam.
-12:13).
-With this admission, his sense of human decency returned, as did his devotion to the Almighty.
+According to Scripture, the prophet Nathan was sent by God to restore David’s sense of justice.
+He told David a story about a rich man with many sheep who took the single, beloved lamb owned by a poor man and killed it for a feast.
+Angered by such wickedness, David called for justice only to learn that the tale was aimed at himself.
+Realizing this, his integrity came to light.
+Not denying his guilt, justifying his actions, or shifting the blame, David simply confessed, “I have sinned against the Lord” (II Samuel 12:13).
+With this admission and deep repentance, his sense of human decency returned, as did his devotion to the Almighty.

 Nathan isn’t here today to bring offenders to their senses.
-But we’re here to care enough about our fellow man and woman, including our leaders, to pray to see their God-given perfection.
-As God directed the prophet, He will surely guide our prayers to restore a sense of integrity to leadership.
+But we’re all here, able to care enough about our fellow man and woman, including our leaders, to help recover their innate, God-given purity.
+As God directed Nathan, He will surely guide our prayers to restore a sense of integrity to leadership.

-If that sounds a tall order, it helps to first re-form our concept of one another.
-The common notion (presented in the Bible’s second account of creation) is that we’re good-and-evil physical beings, separate from our Maker and forever enticed by the flesh.
-Such self-identification can lure us into thinking we’re little gods with license to act immorally, even criminally (see Gen. 3:1-5).
-But who wants to endure present-day enactments of Adam and Eve’s disgrace?
+If that sounds like a tall order, it helps to first reform our concept of one another.
+The common notion is that we’re good-and-evil physical beings, separate from our Maker and forever enticed by the flesh.
+This can lure us into thinking we have license to act immorally, even criminally.

-Instead, consider this contrasting description by spiritual thinker Mary Baker Eddy: “Man’s genuine selfhood is recognizable only in what is good and true” (“Science and Health with Key to the Scriptures,” p.
-294).
-How empowering to accept this view of one’s spiritual identity – totally untouched by sin.
-Further, Mrs. Eddy cautioned: “Sorrow for wrong-doing is but one step towards reform and the very easiest step.
-The next and great step required by wisdom is the test of our sincerity, – namely, reformation” (p.
-5).
+Instead, consider this description by Monitor founder Mary Baker Eddy: “Man’s genuine selfhood is recognizable only in what is good and true.”
+How empowering to accept this view of everyone’s actual spiritual identity.
+Further, she cautions: “Sorrow for wrong-doing is but one step towards reform and the very easiest step.
+The next and great step required by wisdom is the test of our sincerity, – namely, reformation” (“Science and Health with Key to the Scriptures,” pp. 294, 5).